Authz server¶

 # deploy the kyverno authz server

-Deploy a sample application¶
+Deploy the sample application¶

 Httpbin is a well-known application that can be used to test HTTP requests and helps to show quickly how we can play with the request and response attributes.